 FAQs

-Many of our customers would like to find out more about the products and the application before buying.
-If you have not yet had contact with our products, you will find some of the most frequently asked questions here.
+Many of our customers want to thoroughly inform themselves about the products and their application before making a purchase.
+If you have not yet had any contact with our products, you can find some of the most frequently asked questions here, among other places.

-We try to provide a lot of information in the form of texts, pictures and videos on the respective product pages.
+We try to provide a lot of information in the form of texts, images & videos on the respective product pages.

-If you still have open questions, please contact us at Sales@shop-raze-cat.com
+If you still have any questions, please feel free to contact us at sales@shop-raze-cat.com

 ES 2000/PLUS edge grinder